 Tribute and Remembrance: Taps are a powerful tribute to honor the service and sacrifice of military personnel.
 Its haunting and sad melody evokes a sense of solemnity and reverence.
 It caused those present to reflect on the courage, dedication, and bravery displayed by the fallen.

 Farewell and Closure: The performance of Taps during military honors provides a solemn and emotional farewell to the departed service member.
-It offers a moment of closure for family, friends, and comrades, allowing them to say their final goodbyes and pay their respects.
+Family, friends, and fellow soldiers can say their final goodbyes and give their respects during this moment of closure.

 Military Tradition: Taps have become deeply ingrained in military tradition and are recognized as essential to military veteran honors.
 Its inclusion in funeral ceremonies is a way to maintain continuity with the past.
 It honors the long-standing history and traditions of the armed forces.